Academics /

 Narrative and descriptive research

 Dr. Esparza is currently involved in narrative and descriptive research.
 Dr. Esparza holds a Doctorate in Bilingual Education.
 She has published in the prestigious Journal of Latino Studies, Vivencias on the topic of Labor History.
 Her publication on The Eagle Bus Strike of 1980 has been cited multiple times.
 In 2009, she worked as a clinical research assistant under Dr. Susan Fisher-Hoch, a British infectious disease specialist, at the Hispanic Health Research Center at the University of Texas Health Science Center in Brownsville, Texas.
-Recently, she published a one of a kind five year longitudinal study on the retention and attrition of Bilingual Education teachers in Texas.
+Recently, she published a one-of-a-kind five-year longitudinal study on the retention and attrition of Bilingual Education teachers in Texas.
 She serves on several editorial boards and has served as one of a few select educational consultants to evaluate Bilingual Programs throughout the United States and in Europe.
 She was selected by the U.S. Department of State and Georgetown University to serve as an English Language Specialist to train American and Spanish Fulbright scholars in Spain.
-She presented on the educating and support of bilingual medical doctors in the United States at the National Association of Bilingual Education Conference on February 28, 2020 in Nevada.
+She presented on the education and support of bilingual medical doctors in the United States at the National Association of Bilingual Education Conference on February 28, 2020, in Nevada.
 She has served as a curriculum writer and adjunct faculty for Colorado State University Global Campus for eleven years.

 Selected Publications: